Oil hits two-and-a-half year peak on Saudi purge, world shares retreat

 Shares in French hotel group Accor (ACCP.PA) fell as much as 1.7 percent at the open, the biggest of the CAC 40 fallers, after its third biggest shareholder Prince Alwaleed bin Talal was arrested in the Saudi Arabian crackdown.

-Prince Alwaleed, a nephew of the king and owner of investment firm Kingdom Holding (4280.SE), invests in firms such as Citigroup (C.N) and Twitter (TWTR.N).
+Prince Alwaleed, a nephew of the king and owner of investment firm Kingdom Holding 4280.SE, invests in firms such as Citigroup (C.N) and Twitter (TWTR.N).
 He was among 11 princes, four ministers and tens of former ministers detained, three senior officials told Reuters on Sunday.

 “MbS’s (Mohammed bin Salman‘s) accumulation of power runs the risk of prompting the Kingdom to shift further away from consensus-based policymaking, ruffling more feathers within the royal family as well as those closely tied to it,” said Jason Tuvey, Middle East economist at Capital Economics.